Frequently Asked Questions

 How do you provide a safer experience with the current concerns of COVID-19?

 I minimize my use of equipment and am a single staff office.
 Most local physical therapy offices have multiple staff and multiple patients in the office area.
-I also have a 'travel set' of supplies and treatment table to allow for visiting your residence.

 I build time into my schedule to allow for cleaning all used items (examination table, clipboard, and pen) and I have multi-ply disposable masks along with examination gloves.
 I have adjusted my work location to allow for appropriate space while having conversations while using a portable air filter at my office.
 Many examination and treatment techniques are with clients lying face down (prone).